flopreynat/flopreynat/_posts/2016-03-30-alfred-app-review.markdown

 Like any developer out there, I want to use the keyboard as much as I can.
 For productivity reasons first, and for others.

-Been using Alfred for years, and I can't get bored with it.
+Been using Alfred for years, and I can't get bored of it.
 Don't look at this post like an expert article on the subject, I have not even purchased the [Powerpack](https://www.alfredapp.com/powerpack/buy/), feature unlocking the likes of workflows, integrations, and even remote control to your IOS devices.
 To be totally honest, I have never really looked into the Powerpack, but I may be tempted to leverage their integration with Asana, another must-have IMHO.

 > It serves me right!